The most technically advanced PDF preflight and

 Expanding the PDF Geomapper technology, Enfocus continues to deliver market unique solutions by allowing decisions to be made based not just on a single object, but also by taking into account other objects, underlying or overlapping the original.

-Check for Ink Coverage
+Improved Ink Coverage Check

 New Inspector interface

-New PDF Report
+New layers category in the PDF Preflight Report

 Customers buying a new PitStop 13 license from now until the release of PitStop 2017, will automatically also receive a license for PitStop 2017 that they can use when it is available.